kshji/ksh/Sh/README.md

 **Round** and **floor** function are generic, you can use it any rounding level, look examples.

+Include also VAT price calculation, VAT could be any desimal number!
+Not only integer.

 ```bash
 # Test without debug output
     moneycalc.sh -t